csesmita/kubernetes-helper/RefreshCluster.md

 kubectl patch serviceaccount my-scheduler -n kube-system  -p '{"imagePullSecrets": [{"name": "regcred"}]}'

-// At this point, create worker nodes so other kube-system pods can be hosted on them.

 For custom scheduler instances - First create the service account (my-scheduler) then apply the scheduler configs.